Analytic integral solutions for induced gravitational waves: Second-order solutions for induced GWs

 \subsection{Scalar-scalar induced GWs during RD}

 Until now we have considered the second-order solutions for the induced GWs during MD.
 Now we consider the solutions during RD.
+Especially, after the first version of the present work appeared in arXiv, there have been a number of papers published in the literature, e.g.~\cite{2020JCAP...03..014D,2020PhRvD.101b3523I,2020PhRvD.101f3018Y}, claiming that the gauge dependence of the induced GWs during RD disappears.
+This is not the case, at least regarding the solutions in the two gauge conditions we examine here explicitly -- the zero-shear gauge and comoving gauge: the solutions are clearly different in these two gauges as can be seen in \eqref{eq:h2nd-RHS} and \eqref{eq:h2nd-ssCG} [see also~\cite{2020PhRvD.101h3529T}].

 An important difference for the linear solutions for the scalar perturbations is that now the curvature perturbation $\varphi$ does not stay constant, but decays once the mode enters the horizon.
-Thus the scalar-scalar induced GWs during RD do not behave simply as we have seen during MD, but exhibit rapid oscillations.
-For simplicity, we only consider the scalar perturbations in the zero-shear gauge.
-Other gauge conditions also give similar oscillating solutions for the scalar perturbations and thus can be studied in a similar manner.
-The scalar-scalar source in the zero-shear gauge reads very simply
+Thus, the scalar-scalar induced GWs during RD do not behave simply as we have seen during MD, but exhibit rapid oscillations.
+We first consider the zero-shear gauge, in which the scalar-scalar source reads rather simply as

 With the scalar solutions given by \eqref{eq:scalarRD-ZSG} and defining

 we can find

 Thus, the inhomogeneous solution during RD that contains the integral including $G_\text{RD}(\eta,\tilde\eta)$ is